-detailed information about well formed request received from %1:n%2
+detailed information about well formed request received from %1:n%2 sending HTTP request %1 to %2

 This debug message is issued when the HTTP server receives a well formed request.
 It includes detailed information about the received request.
 The first argument specifies an address of the remote endpoint which sent the request.
 The second argument provides the request in the textual format.
 The request is truncated by the logger if it is too large to be printed.